collinogren/Autoboxer/README.md

 # Autoboxer
 This program is in early developmental stages and does not yet perform its intended functionality.
 Check back later.<br>
-A massive thank you to all of you wonderful accountants who are my inspiration to provide utilities to this fantastic community.
+A massive thank you to all of you wonderful accountants who inspire me to provide utilities to this fantastic community.
 # License
 Autoboxer to make creating "boxes" for Figure Skating competitions easier.
 Copyright (C) 2024 Collin Ogren